 An important finding of a study by Life Ant is that young women, and young mothers, in particular, are one of the most underinsured demographics in America.
 Unless they receive a life insurance policy through their employer, they are extremely unlikely to be covered.
 Our research indicated that women under 30 are insured at rates under 20%.

-Not only is life insure often needed by young parents even more than older parents (young parents are unlikely to have much money in savings), but life insurance is actually much less expensive to purchase when the insured person is young.
+Not only is life insurance often needed by young parents even more than older parents (young parents are unlikely to have much money in savings), but life insurance is actually much less expensive to purchase when the insured person is young.
 These young parents, and young women, in particular, are missing out on an opportunity to protect their families at very affordable prices.
 Term life insurance policies can last for 30 years or longer, so if a person buys life insurance in their mid 20’s they may be buying the only life insurance policy they will ever need, at a great price.

 Some Women Want To “Leave A Legacy”